Radu Dan

 }

-// This function is similar with the one we had for Coordinators, start().
+/// This function is similar to the one we had for Coordinators, start().

 func build() {